hjjg200/pocketserver/README.md

         - Brave freezes at the 31st audio file when uploading 31+ audio files
     - ...
 - Ignore duplicate checkbox
-- The fetch call for list is not killed when album is changed
 - Reload images src when non-cache fetch finished
 - log functions fix argument handling
 - playlist loop single song